Arondight/eslint-plugin-check-json-value/README.md

 # eslint-plugin-check-json-value

-ESLint plugin to check value of JSON file
+ESLint plugin to check value of JSON file.

 ## Installation